altruios/namshubettulpa/public/namshubettuple/vows.md

 *Rossin said as he walked off.*
 "I’ll be over here when you’re ready"
 "Ready?"
-"I assume you want to take a shower, or the like - you should, you kind of look like shit, like you’ve been up all night and dramatized by a whole lot.
+"I assume you want to take a shower - you should. you kind of look like shit... like you’ve been up all night and dramatized by a whole lot.
-Go relax in a tub."
+Go relax with some hot water."
-~She did need a bath, but she really hadn’t considered what that would be like with a...~ 'sentient brain she couldn’t really get rid of...'
+~She did need a bath...~
+~but she really hadn’t considered what that would be like with a...~ 'sentient brain she couldn’t really get rid of...'
 ~martha thought, he was in her head, so...~
 `['was he bathing with her?',